adinit-dev/Craft_JS/README.md

 # CraftJS

-A hands-on journey of building JavaScript projects to strengthen core development skills through practice.
+A hands-on journey of building JavaScript projects to strengthen core development skills through real-world practice.

 ---

 ## About

-This repository contains daily JavaScript projects focused on improving fundamentals, problem-solving, and real-world implementation.
+This repository contains a series of small but impactful JavaScript projects.
+The goal is simple: **learn by building, not just watching tutorials.**

+Each project focuses on core concepts like DOM manipulation, events, animations, and problem-solving.

 ---

-## 1 : Drum Kit
+## Day 1: Drum Kit

-An interactive drum kit using keyboard inputs.
+An interactive drum kit controlled using keyboard inputs.

-### What I Learned
+### Key Learnings

-- Handling keyboard events (`keydown`)
+* Handling keyboard events (`keydown`)
-- Playing audio dynamically using JavaScript
+* Playing audio dynamically with JavaScript
-- Syncing UI with sound
+* Syncing UI feedback with sound
-- CSS animations (transitions + transforms)
+* CSS animations using transitions & transforms

 ---

-## 2 : JS Clock
+## Day 2: JS Clock

 A real-time analog clock built using JavaScript.

-### What I Learned
+### Key Learnings

-- Working with `Date` object
+* Working with the `Date` object
-- Calculating rotation angles for clock hands
+* Calculating rotation angles for clock hands
-- Smooth animations using `transform: rotate()`
+* Smooth animations using `transform: rotate()`
-- Fixing timing glitches using milliseconds
+* Fixing timing glitches using milliseconds
-- DOM manipulation for dynamic updates
+* DOM manipulation for real-time updates

 ---

+## Day 3: CSS Variables Controller

+A dynamic UI to control CSS variables (blur, spacing, color) using JavaScript.

+### Key Learnings

+* CSS Custom Properties (`:root`, `--variables`)
+* Updating styles dynamically with `setProperty()`
+* Handling input events for real-time updates
+* Building interactive UI controls

+---

 ## Goal

-To become a better developer by building consistently and learning by doing.
+To become a better developer through **consistent building and deep understanding of fundamentals**.

 ---

 ## Tech Stack

-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- JavaScript
+* JavaScript

 ---

 ## Progress

-- ✅ Day 1: Drum Kit
+* ✅ Day 1: Drum Kit
-- ✅ Day 2: JS Clock
+* ✅ Day 2: JS Clock
+* ✅ Day 3: CSS Variables Controller
-- ⏳ More coming...
+* ⏳ More coming...

 ---

+## Philosophy

-Stay consistent.
-Building > watching tutorials.
+> Consistency beats intensity.
+Building > Watching.

+---

+## Connect

+If you're also building daily, let's connect and grow together.